Paisley Currah

-Paisley Currah is political scientist and author, known for his work on the transgender rights movement.
-His book, Sex Is as Sex Does: Governing Transgender Identity (NYU Press, 2022) examines the politics of sex classification in the United States.
-He is a professor of political science and women's and gender studies at Brooklyn College and the Graduate Center of the City University of New York.
+Paisley Currah is a political scientist and author whose work in transgender studies examines the politics of sex classification by governments.
+His book, Sex Is as Sex Does: Governing Transgender Identity (NYU Press, 2022) argues that sex classification as a technology of governance-a legal and administrative instrument that states deploy to achieve regulatory ends rather than to reflect biological fact.
+He is Distinguished Professor of Political Science and Women's and Gender Studies at Brooklyn College and the Graduate Center of the City University of New York and a co-founding editor of TSQ: Transgender Studies Quarterly, the first peer-reviewed academic journal devoted to transgender studies.
+His current work situates anti-trans legislation within a longer history of sex classification and its relationship to reproductive governance and democratic politics.
 He was born in Ontario, Canada, received a B.A.
 (Hons, First Class) from Queen's University at Kingston, Ontario and an M.A and Ph.D. in government from Cornell University.
 He lives in Brooklyn.

 Research

 Currah writes about transgender people and the law and is a leading authority on the politics of sex classification.
 He is the founding editor, with Susan Stryker, of TSQ: Transgender Studies Quarterly, the first non-medical academic journal devoted to transgender issues, which began publication in 2014.
 When the journal first launched, Currah told Inside Higher Education: "Starting the journal was exciting but kind of daunting.
 For a long time, there have been a lot of articles and book-length treatments of transgender topics.
 One of the ideas behind TSQ was to draw readers' attention to how much work there is being done in the field."
-Currah is now editor emeritus of TSQ.
+Currah is now Editor Emeritus of TSQ.

 Currah's book, Sex Is as Sex Does: Governing Transgender Identity, reveals the hidden logics that have governed sex classification policies in the United States and shows what the regulation of transgender identity can tell us about society's approach to sex and gender writ large.
 In 2021, an article summarizing some of the book's main arguments, "The Work that Sex Does", was published in a collection, Intimate States: Gender, Sexuality, and Governance in Modern U.S. History, edited by Margot Canaday, Nancy F. Cott, and Robert O. Self and published by the University of Chicago Press.
 He co-edited, with Shannon Minter and Richard Juang, Transgender Rights, (Minnesota University Press, 2006) which won the Sylvia Rivera Award in Transgender Studies and was a finalist for the 2007 Lambda Literary Awards in the Transgender category.
 With Monica J. Casper, Currah co-edited Corpus: An Interdisciplinary Reader on Bodies and Knowledge, (Palgrave, 2011).
 Currah is a recipient of the Wayne F. Placek Award from the American Psychological Foundation.